-The surface area shall be at least 0.5 metre x 0.5 metre and covered with non-slip material.
+The surface area shall be at least 0.5 metre x 0.5 metre and covered with nonslip material.

 Maximum slope shall not be more than ten degrees (10°).
 The starting platform may have an adjustable setting back plate.

-The starting platform shall be constructed so as to permit the gripping of the platform by the athlete in the forward start at the front and the sides; it is recommended that, if the thickness of the starting platform exceeds 0.04 metre, grips of at least 0.1 metre width on each side and 0.4 metre width if the front be cut out to 0.03 metre from the surface of the platform.
+The starting platform shall be constructed so as to permit the gripping of the platform by the Athlete in the forward start at the front and the sides; it is recommended that, if the thickness of the starting platform exceeds 0.04 metre, grips of at least 0.1 metre width on each side and 0.4 metre width if the front be cut out to 0.03 metre from the surface of the platform.

 Handgrips for the forward start may be installed on the sides of the starting platforms.

 Handgrips for backstroke starts shall be placed within 0.3 metre to 0.6 metre above the water surface both horizontally and vertically.
-They shall be parallel to the surface of the end wall, and must not protrude beyond the end wall.
+They shall be parallel to the surface of the end wall and must not protrude beyond the end wall.

+A minimum depth of 1.35 metres, extending from 1.0 metre to at least 6.0 metres from the end wall is required for pools with starting blocks.

 Electronic read-out boards may be installed under the Starting Platforms.
 Flashing is not allowed.
 Figures must not move during a backstroke start.

 Numbering - Each starting block must be distinctly numbered on all four sides, clearly visible.
-It is recommended that lane number 1 of an 8 lane pool be on the right-hand side when facing the course from the starting end with the exception of 50 metre events, which may start from the opposite end.
-It is also recommended that in 10 lane pools, lane number 0 be on the right-hand side when facing the course from the starting end with the exception of 50 metre events, which may start from the opposite end.
+It is recommended that lane number 1 of an 8 lane pool be on the right-hand side when facing the course from the starting end with the exception of 50 metre Events, which may start from the opposite end.
+It is also recommended that in 10 lane pools, lane number 0 be on the right-hand side when facing the course from the starting end with the exception of 50 metre Events, which may start from the opposite end.
 Touch panels may be numbered on the top part.

 Backstroke Ledge